-Run this command if you want to search specific messages that contain the specified phrase in the subject.
+Run this command if you want to search specific messages that contain a specified phrase in the subject.
 It copies these messages to deleted messages folder and deletes those messages from the Source mailbox folder.

-For easier search and conversion of items (from EDB file, live Exchange, or Office 365), users can take the help of Kernel for Exchange Recovery which is efficient third-party software that facilitates search and conversion of mailbox items within minutes.
+For easier search and conversion of items (from EDB file, live Exchange, or Office 365), users can take the help of Kernel for Exchange Recovery, which is efficient third-party software that facilitates search and conversion of mailbox items within minutes.